AnthonyByansi/SpeakUp-BCI/README.md

 ## Installation
 The installation of SpeakUp-BCI involves setting up the software on a computer or device that is compatible with the BCI device.
 Please refer to the `INSTALLATION.md` file for detailed instructions on installing the software.

+## Usage
+To use SpeakUp-BCI, the BCI device must be connected to the computer or device running the software.
+The user can then open the software and select their preferred input method (e.g. typing, selecting phrases).
+The software will then interpret the user's brain signals and display or vocalize the user's message.

+Please refer to the `USAGE.md` file for detailed instructions on how to use the software.